StuartJO/CentralityConsistency/README.md

 FigureGeneration.m will reproduce all figures from the paper.

 The data used in the paper can be found [here](https://figshare.com/s/22c5b72b574351d03edf).
-Simply make sure it is added to the path so data can be accessed.
+Simply make sure it is added to the path (can just simply extract the data into the directory) so data can be accessed.